Gypsy (musical): Original production

-The original Broadway production opened on May 21, 1959 at The Broadway Theatre, transferred to the Imperial Theatre, and closed on March 25, 1961 after 702 performances and two previews.
+The original Broadway production opened on May 21, 1959, at The Broadway Theatre, transferred to the Imperial Theatre, and closed on March 25, 1961, after 702 performances and two previews.
 The show was produced by David Merrick and directed and choreographed by Jerome Robbins.
 Ethel Merman starred as Rose, with Jack Klugman as Herbie and Sandra Church as Louise.
 Scenic and Lighting design were by Jo Mielziner and costumes were by Raoul Pène Du Bois.
 The orchestrations, including an overture, were supplied by Sid Ramin and Robert Ginzler.

 Critic Frank Rich has referred to Robbins' work as one of the most influential stagings of a musical in American theatrical history.
 The original production received eight Tony Award nominations, including Best Musical, but failed to win any.
-The original Broadway cast recording won the Grammy Award for Best Original Cast Album (Broadway or TV), and a recording of "Small World" by Johnny Mathis was nominated for the Grammy for Song of the Year.
+The original Broadway cast recording won the Grammy Award for Best Original Cast Album (Broadway or TV), and "Small World" was nominated for the Grammy for Song of the Year which went to Sondheim & Styne, popularized with a recording by Johnny Mathis.

 When the show closed in March 1961, two national touring companies toured the US.
 The first company starred Merman and opened in March 1961 at the Rochester, New York Auditorium, and closed in December 1961 at the American, St. Louis, Missouri.
 The second national company starred Mitzi Green as Rose, followed by Mary McCarty.
 A young Bernadette Peters appeared in the ensemble and understudied Dainty June, a role she would play the following year in summer stock, opposite Betty Hutton's Rose.
 It opened in September 1961 at the Shubert Theatre, Detroit and closed in January 1962 at the Hanna, Cleveland, Ohio.